Vishnu-Deepan/bug-management-website/README.md

 Features
 --
-User Roles: Supports different user roles including project managers, developers, and testers, each with tailored permissions and access levels.
+User Roles: Supports different user roles including project managers, developers, and testers, each with tailored permissions and access levels.<br>
-Bug Management: Allows users to create, assign, prioritize, and track bugs throughout the project lifecycle.
+Bug Management: Allows users to create, assign, prioritize, and track bugs throughout the project lifecycle.<br>
-Project Dashboard: Provides a centralized dashboard to monitor the status of bugs, project progress, and team activities.
+Project Dashboard: Provides a centralized dashboard to monitor the status of bugs, project progress, and team activities.<br>
-Real-time Updates: Enables real-time notifications and updates to keep all team members informed about bug fixes and project developments.
+Real-time Updates: Enables real-time notifications and updates to keep all team members informed about bug fixes and project developments.<br>

 Technologies Used
 --
-Frontend: React.js for building the user interface.
+Frontend: React.js for building the user interface.<br>
-Backend: Node.js with Express.js for server-side logic and API development.
+Backend: Node.js with Express.js for server-side logic and API development.<br>
-Database: PostgreSQL for storing bug data and user information.
+Database: PostgreSQL for storing bug data and user information.<br>
-Authentication: JWT-based authentication for secure user authentication and authorization.
+Authentication: JWT-based authentication for secure user authentication and authorization.<br>

-==

-Installation
---
+***

+<h1><strong>Installation</strong></h1>

 Customer Screen

 React